egirna/icapeg/README.md

   ```
 ## How do I know its working!

-3. Now that you have squid running as well, you can test it out by trying to download/access a file from the internet(through the proxy) and see the magic happen!
-You'll be able to download/access the file if its alright, If you try and download something not malicious you should see something like this in the logs:
+3. Now that you have squid running as well, you can test it out by trying to download/access a file from the Internet(through the proxy) and see the magic happens!
+You'll be able to download/access the file if its alright,

+      If you try and download something not malicious you should see something like this in the logs:
 ![fileoklog](img/fileoklog.png)